ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 In most programming languages it is not possible to specify invariants, but it is the responsibility of the programmer to make sure that the invariants are never violated.
 Note that the BST invariant implies that all values in the tree are distinct from each other, which is exactly what we need to implement a *set*.

-Therefore, to implement a set we can reuse the binary tree implementation from @sec:trees:binary-trees:
+To implement a set can reuse the binary tree implementation from @sec:trees:binary-trees:

     datatype BST:
         root = null   // Pointer to the root node of the tree